 …and you may think that’s crazy, and you’d be absolutely right, but these groups have our government by the proverbials, are given an outlet in the news constantly with almost no trans person ever afforded the right of reply…

-One of these groups has been part of a successful (and extremely worrying!) legal attempt to prevent young trans people from accessing hormone blockers, and are now turning their attention to 18-25 year olds, to do goodness knows what.
+One of these groups has been part of a successful (and extremely worrying!) legal attempt to prevent young trans people from accessing puberty blockers, and are now turning their attention to 18-25 year olds, to do goodness knows what.

 Oh yeah, that’s my age group.